SATURDAY ~ JUNE 29th 20TH 2-3:30 PM

 753 NORTH MAIN ST (CORNER OF 4TH St and Main)

-First introduced in 2000, through the work of Khalsa & Bhajan, their book BREATHWALK, the Breathwalk Mindfulness practice is typically centered on 4-step marching.
-In 2013, Dr. Andrew Weil posted a you tube, presenting Dr. Jim Nicolai teaching this 4-step form.
-Here: https://www.youtube.com/watch?v=TGkHVEnpVoY
+Lansing first learned of this idea through the work of Khalsa & Bhajan, their book BREATHWALK.
+Their method is centered on 4-step marching.
+In 2013, Dr. Andrew Weil posted a you tube, presenting Dr. Jim Nicolai teaching this form:

-Participants will receive a simple write-up of the forms presented, with useful terms and suggestions for how to be creative, have fun, and “make it your own”.
-Come experience!
+During the class, participants will receive a simple write-up of the basic forms presented, with useful terms and suggestions for how to be creative, have fun, and “make it your own”.

 Directions: Old Town Plaza in Cottonwood is also called The Healing Arts Center.